David Johnson Player Prop Bets for NFL Week 8 | Houston vs. Los Angeles 10/31/2021

 - Johnson's 31.2 rushing yards per game over his six career matchups against the Rams are 3.7 more yards than his over/under in Sunday's game.

-- In six games versus the Rams Johnson has not run for a touchdown.
+- In six games against the Rams Johnson has not rushed for a touchdown.

 - Note: Johnson's stats vs. Rams date back to 2016.